adamtow/geocuts/docs/English.md

 - **Use Get Current Weather**: Enable this to use the faster but less accurate method for retrieving your current location.
 Disable this to use the Get Current Location Action, which is slower but more accurate.
 - **Run Only Filtered Location Triggers**: If Enabled, only location triggers matching your current tag filter will be evaluated and run.
 [Learn more here about tags here](#tags).
-- **Open Maps After Running**: If you are actively using a mapping application like Maps, Google Maps, or Wave for turn-by-turn directions, you can enable this setting to return to the app after evaluating your location triggers.
+- **Open Maps After Running**: If you are actively using a mapping application like Maps, Google Maps, or Waze for turn-by-turn directions, you can enable this setting to return to the app after evaluating your location triggers.
 Learn more about this feature in the [Open Maps After Running](#open-maps-after-running) section.

 ### Run Controls